+The group meets on the second Wednesday of the month.
 All meetings are 7.15 - 8.15pm.
-Everyone's welcome, whether you've read the book or not!
+Everyone is welcome, whether you've read the book or not!
 Most of our choices are available in the county library stock, so you can reserve a copy for just £1 and collect it at our library.
 They're also available online at good prices.
-We choose books on recommendation, trying for a balance of genres.
+We choose books on recommendation, trying for a balance of genres

 If you'd like to suggest a book to read , bring it along or email firstname.lastname@example.org.
 If you have any preferences, or would like to be part of a daytime group, please let us know.